certeu/morio/docs/docs/guides/goals/readme.md

 - **Keep it as simple as possible**
 - **Provide state-of-the-art observability**
-- **Utilize streaming data and a common data schema**
+- **Utilise streaming data and a common data schema**
 - **Remain agnostic about data storage and processing**
-- **Prioritize resilience, flexibility, maintainability, and automation**
+- **Prioritise resilience, flexibility, maintainability, and automation**

-These high-level design goals are the distilled result of challenges we've encountered over the year in this space.
+These high-level design goals are the distilled result of challenges we've encountered over the years in this space.
 We hope they speak for themselves.

 ## Challenges